assiamoksit/telco-churn-analysis/README.md

 Month-to-month customers churn at **42.7%**, compared to **11.3%** for one-year contracts and just **2.8%** for two-year contracts.
-This is one of the clearest, most actionable patterns in the data — contract length alone explains a massive amount of churn risk.
+This is one of the clearest, most actionable patterns in the data, contract length alone explains a massive amount of churn risk.

 ### 2. Fiber optic customers without tech support churn the most

 ![Churn by internet service and tech support](02_churn_by_internet_support.png)

 Customers on fiber optic internet churn noticeably more than DSL customers, and having tech support consistently lowers churn within each internet service type.
-This combination — premium service without adequate support — appears to be a specific risk segment worth investigating further (possibly pricing, reliability issues, or expectations mismatch).
+This combination, premium service without adequate support, appears to be a specific risk segment worth investigating further (possibly pricing, reliability issues, or expectations mismatch).

 ### 3. Churn risk drops sharply as tenure increases